 Following the earlier of (1) the consummation of an IPO of the Public Fund in connection with a Spin-Off transaction and (2) the earliest date at which (a) all Capital Commitments have been called for investments and/or expenses and (b) the Company holds no more than 10.0% of its total assets in cash, the base management fee will be an amount equal to 0.4375% (1.75% annualized) of the Company's average daily Gross Assets (defined below) during the most recently completed calendar quarter for so long as the aggregate amount of Gross Assets of the Company as of the end of the most recently completed calendar quarter is less than \$500,000,000.
 For purposes of the Amended Advisory Agreement, "Gross Assets" is defined as the Company's gross assets, including assets purchased with borrowed funds or other forms of leverage, as well as any paid-in-kind interest, as of the end of the most recently completed fiscal quarter.
-If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter is equal to or greater than \$500,000,000, but less than \$1,000,000,000, the base management fee will be an amount equal to 0.40% (1.60% annualized) of the Company's average daily Gross Assets during the most recently completed calendar quarter.
+If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter is equal to or greater than \$500,000,000, but less than \$1,000,000,000,000, the base management fee will be an amount equal to 0.40% (1.60% annualized) of the Company's Gross Assets as of the end of the most recently completed calendar quarter.
 If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter is equal to or greater than \$1,000,000,000,000, the base management fee will be an amount equal to 0.375% (1.50% annualized) of the Company's average daily Gross Assets during the most recently completed calendar quarter.

-RGC earned base management fees of \$1,536,948 and \$1,203,125 for the three months ended March 31, 2020 and 2019 respectively.
+RGC earned base management fees of \$1,758,729 and \$3,295,678 for the three and six months ended June 30, 2020, respectively and \$1,203,125 and \$2,406,250 for the three and six months ended June 30, 2019, respectively.